sinkien/IBAN4Net/README.md

 - Iban Builder verifies lengths of some of the parts during formatting and can left-pad them with zeroes if they are shorter than BBAN rule specifies (see examples).

+<b>You can get this library directly to your project from NuGet: <a href="https://www.nuget.org/packages/IBAN4Net/">https://www.nuget.org/packages/IBAN4Net/</a></b>

 ### Quick examples of usage:

 #### IBANs: